• Skip to main content

 Last Updated on July 8, 2019 by Swagatam 6 Comments

-The post explains how to build a simple remote controlled game scoreboard circuit with two digits for facilitating the user a hassle free changing of the digits remotely, during a game or a match.
+In this post I have explained how to build a simple remote controlled game scoreboard circuit with two digits for facilitating the user a hassle free changing of the digits remotely, during a game or a match.
 The idea was requested by Mr. Richard.

 Circuit Objectives and Requirements